-Save the date for Birchtree’s Benefit for Learning Auction on Saturday, November 5, at the Regatta Room at the Shipyard Brewery in Eliot, Maine.
-You can join us for live music, live and silent auctions, raffles, appetizers, desserts, and drinks.
+Tickets are on sale now for Birchtree’s Benefit for Learning Auction on Saturday, November 5, at the Regatta Room at the Shipyard Brewery in Eliot, Maine.
+Join us for live music, live and silent auctions, raffles, appetizers, desserts, and drinks.
 All proceeds benefit the nonprofit Birchtree Center’s educational and therapeutic programs for children and youth with autism and their families.

 Birchtree’s students started summer with a splash during field trips to Water Country.
 It was a wonderful opportunity for students to work on their water-safety skills in a fun new setting.
 The Water Country staff went above and beyond to welcome our students with autism to their park, and we sincerely appreciate their kind hospitality.
 Thank you also to Altrusa International’s Seacoast Chapter for their generous grant in support of summertime activities for Birchtree’s students!
 Continue reading